minibolt-guide/minibolt/index.md

 * **Keep Bitcoin decentralized.** Use your node to help enforce your Bitcoin consensus rules.
 * **Take back your sovereignty.** Let your node validate your own Bitcoin transactions.
 No need to ask someone else to tell you what's happening in the Bitcoin network.
 * **Improve your privacy.** Connect your wallets to your node so that you no longer need to reveal their whole financial history to external servers.
-* **Be part of Lightning.** Run your own Lightning node for everyday payments and help building a robust, decentralized Bitcoin Lightning network.
+* **Be part of Lightning.** Run your own Lightning node for everyday payments and help build a robust, decentralized Bitcoin Lightning network.

 ![Bitcoin Network](images/bitcoin-network-small.png)